Ingraham High School: Rocket Club

 Formed during the 2006–07 school year, the club designs and builds model rockets.
 The team gained attention when it qualified to compete in the 2008 Team America Rocketry Challenge national competition, making the front page of the Seattle section of the Seattle Post-Intelligencer.
 The team finished 29th in the competition.
 The rocket club's success in the TARC challenge in 2009 and 2010 earned it the right to participate in NASA's Student Launch Projects.
 The school fielded one team (Project Rainier) in 2009–10, and two teams (Projects Adams and Olympus) in 2010–11.
 In 2015, the rocket club, having shrunk to two teams, sent both teams (Delta and Foxtrot) to TARC nationals, where Foxtrot placed 3rd and Delta 21st.

 JSA Club

 JSA, also known as Junior States of America, is a club at Ingraham High School.
 JSA is a part of a national organization which focuses on introducing high school age students to politics, activism, and debate.
 Ingraham JSA is a part of the PNW State, and frequently attends state-wide conventions.

-HOSA Club

-Formed during the 2020-21 school year by student Kally Chamberlain, the club's Public Health team placed 7th out of 8 at the State Leadership Contest.

-Neuroscience Club

-A popular club that focuses on providing a guided curriculum centered around the Brain Facts textbook.